inet-framework/inet-showcases/mobility/combining/doc/index.rst

 antenna's position is attached to and offset from the position of the host. ``element[1]`` is a :ned:`FacingMobility`, the antenna tracks its target.

-The offsets of the antennas are unrealistically large.
-This is only set that way for the sake of visibility.
+For demonstration purposes, we chose the offsets of the antennas to be unrealistically large.

 The following video shows the results: